International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 standard for cloud computing interoperability and portability, and the European Interoperability Framework for public services.
-Both frameworks identify four main levels of interoperability: technical (transport & syntactic), semantic, organizational, and legal:
+Both frameworks identify four main levels of interoperability: technical (transport & syntactic), semantic, organisational, and legal:

 - Technical interoperability refers to the physical and logical connections between systems and data sources, such as protocols,